 Here you can manage LAN-to-LAN connections by maintaining a table of connection profiles.
-You may set parameters including specified connection direction (dial-in or dial-out), connection peer ID, connection type (ISDN connection, VPN connection - including PPTP, IPSec Tunnel, and L2TP by itself or over IPSec) and corresponding security methods, etc.
+You may set parameters including specified connection direction (dial-in or dial-out), connection peer ID, connection type (VPN connection - including PPTP, IPSec Tunnel, and L2TP by itself or over IPSec) and corresponding security methods, etc.

-The router provides up to 100 profiles, which also means supporting 100 VPN tunnels simultaneously.
+The router supports 32 VPN tunnels.
 The following figure shows the summary table.